zhongjinluo/GarVerseLOD/README.md

 conda activate garverselod
 ```

-This system has been tested with Python 3.8.19, PyTorch 1.13.1, PyTorch3D 0.7.1 and CUDA 11.7 on Ubuntu 18.04.
+This system has been tested with Python 3.8.19, PyTorch 1.13.1, PyTorch3D 0.7.1 and CUDA 11.7 on Ubuntu 20.04.

 ## Demo
 To run our system, please refer to [demo/README.md](demo/) for instructions.

 ## Dataset

-Coming soon.
+Please refer to [dataset/README.md](dataset/) for instructions.

 ## Citation